Your Guide to Parc Monceau Paris

 - Peace of Mind

 - It’s important to have some type of travel insurance to cover any unforeseen accidents, illnesses, threats, or cancellations.
-I always travel with insurance and would recommend SafetyWing, SquareMouth or Travelex Insurance are good options.
+I always travel with insurance and would recommend SafetyWing, SquareMouth, or Travelex Insurance as good options.

-- Should you have any trouble with flight delays to the extent you feel you deserve compensation, I encourage you to check out and use AirHelp.
-I used them and for 1 claim I got compensated (transparency: a 2nd claim did not, but I was still glad I tried!).
+- Should you have any trouble with flight delays to the extent that you feel you deserve compensation, I encourage you to check out AirHelp.
+I used them, and for 1 claim I got compensated (transparency: a 2nd claim did not, but I was still glad I tried!).

 - Planning